Haplogroup R1a: R-M458 (R1a1a1b1a1)

 R-M458 is a mainly Slavic SNP, characterized by its own mutation, and was first called cluster N. Underhill et al. (2009) found it to be present in modern European populations roughly between the Rhine catchment and the Ural Mountains and traced it to "a founder effect that ... falls into the early Holocene period, 7.9±2.6 KYA."
-M458 was found in one skeleton from a 14th-century grave field in Usedom, Mecklenburg-Vorpommern, Germany.
-The paper by Underhill et al. (2009) also reports a surprisingly high frequency of M458 in some Northern Caucasian populations (for example 27.5% among Karachays and 23.5% among Balkars, 7.8% among Karanogays and 3.4% among Abazas).
+(Zhivotovsky speeds, 3x overvalued) M458 was found in one skeleton from a 14th-century grave field in Usedom, Mecklenburg-Vorpommern, Germany.
+The paper by Underhill et al. (2009) also reports a surprisingly high frequency of M458 in some Northern Caucasian populations (18% among Ak Nogai, 7.8% among Qara Nogai and 3.4% among Abazas).

 R-L260 (R1a1a1b1a1a)

 R1a1a1b1a1a (R-L260), commonly referred to as West Slavic or Polish, is a subclade of the larger parent group R-M458, and was first identified as an STR cluster by Pawlowski et al. 2002.
 In 2010 it was verified to be a haplogroup identified by its own mutation (SNP).
 It apparently accounts for about 8% of Polish men, making it the most common subclade in Poland.
 Outside of Poland it is less common.
 In addition to Poland, it is mainly found in the Czech Republic and Slovakia, and is considered "clearly West Slavic".
 The founding ancestor of R-L260 is estimated to have lived between 2000 and 3000 years ago, i.e. during the Iron Age, with significant population expansion less than 1,500 years ago.